 B.1.2.2.
-The remote p archived media) at AP articipation option NIC Meetings are s (video and audio streams, liv easy to use. e session transcripts, chat rooms and
+The remote archived media) at A e session transcripts, chat rooms and

 Mean Standard Deviation Number of Responses

 Member 6.76 1.96 426

 Stakeholder 7.21 1.95 259

 A respondent from Papua New Guinea linked the difficulty in remote participation to the slow Internet connectivity in developing member economies.
 Apart from that, an Indian respondent urged APNIC to consider using local associations and NGOs in various economies for outreach activities.